somof/CarND-Traffic-Sign-Classifier-Project-work/writeup.md

     normalized_image = (org_image - mean) / (2.0 * stdev)

-Following figures are accuracy curves and the last accuracies for the 3 dataset.
+Following figures are accuracy curves and the peak accuracies for each 3 dataset.
 After 200 epochs, every types obtained 93% accuracy of the validation dataset and seem to have possibility to get more accuracy as below .
 Gray-scale inputs got more validation accuracy, but less test data accuracy than RGB input.